NotSoSeriouss/NotSoSeriouss/README.md

 - 👋 Hi, I’m @NotSoSeriouss
 - 👀 I’m interested in Game Development and AIs
-- 🌱 I’m currently learning Golang, C and Javascript
+- 🌱 I usually work with C, Go, Lua and other _Good_ langs.